Listen to nature’s voice

 Our native oak and yew woods are of national and international importance and of course our unique native red deer are found at various locations throughout the park.

 Give yourself plenty of time to visit the numerous historical sites, from our most popular Muckross House Gardens and Traditional Farms to Muckross Abbey, Ross Castle, Innisfallen and Torc Waterfall.

 We’re passionate about helping young people discover more about our natural world and how to care for it.
 Killarney Education Guides can support your school in experiencing the National Park and making connections with subjects right across the curriculum for when you return to the classroom.
-Learning through the landscape together, we explore the past, present and future of this special place.
+Learning together through the landscape, we explore the past, present and future of this special place.